NakhlehLab/MaCroDNA/Resampling_stability_analyses/BE_data_analyses/README.md

 2. Set `rna_src_dir` to the path to the directory containing the filtered gene expression data (from the section [Filtering on the scRNA-seq gene expression tables](https://github.com/NakhlehLab/MaCroDNA/blob/main/BE_data_analysis/README.md#filtering-on-the-scrna-seq-gene-expression-tables)).
 3. Set `tgt_dir` to the desired path for storing the results.
 Here, this is set to `./macrodna_res_log_rna_stability/`.

-The codes stores the outputs in the `tgt_dir` which will be used for measuring the accuracy in the following.
+The code stores the outputs in the `tgt_dir` which will be used for measuring the accuracy in the following.
 The sample outputs of this code on all BE biopsies can be found in the directory [macrodna_res_log_cross_cells](https://github.com/NakhlehLab/MaCroDNA/tree/main/Resampling_stability_analyses/BE_data_analyses/sample_outputs/macrodna_res_log_cross_cells).

 ### Accuracy measurement and bar plots of the results